Sunday, March 29, 2026

 Immutable History: Every change is a new triple

-The compounding angle — where the multiplier really lives
+The Neural Network eXchange (NNX) ROI compounding angle — where the multiplier really lives; 10% of migration cost - Migration Insurance

 A typical enterprise Snowflake migration runs $400k–$800k in platform licensing, compute, and SI fees.
 The hidden follow-on cost that most teams don't budget for is the data catalog and governance retrofit — usually a separate 4–6 month project that costs another $150k–$300k and starts from scratch because nothing was instrumented during the migration itself.